visualjerk/vue-cion-design-system/src/system/components/layout/Section/demo.md

 ## Fullheight

-A section can fill the viewport height
+A fullheight section is useful to draw additional attention to its content.
 ```
 <ds-section secondary fullheight centered>
   <ds-heading>Give a little respect</ds-heading>